g-leech/argmin-gravitas/_posts/2023-09-25-darkmatter.markdown

 So maybe most of mathematics is forever outside our ken.
 These objects are dark matter, undetectable, known only by their absence.

-Most? mathematical objects are impossible to work with, impossible to talk about, impossible to see, we don’t have enough descriptions.
+Most? mathematical objects are impossible to work with, impossible to talk about in the constructive sense, impossible to see, we don’t have enough descriptions.
 But metamathematics tells us they exist.

 <br>